-No matter what your definition of Songwriting Success is, one of the most overlooked aspect of a songwriter’s journey is community.
+No matter what your definition of Songwriting Success is, one of the most overlooked aspect of a writer’s journey is songwriting community.
 I run into many writers who are writing pretty good songs, but they are doing it in a vacuum.
 In reality, it’s nearly impossible to succeed as a songwriter or anything without a supportive community around you.
 Here are some reasons it is important to find community as a songwriter:

 Songwriters are a different breed.

 It’s often hard for spouses, friends and family members to understand why we think differently.
 They often don’t understand how much emotional energy it can take to pour your heart out in a song.
 When I come home exhausted from writing, my wife doesn’t always “get” why that made me so tired.
 Other songwriters do.
 We can be quirky people so it’s important to find others that understand.